Bundle minutes, texts and data together to cut costs in Seychelles.

 Airtel started its 4G in 2014, but it only covers a small area on the main island, including the airport, the capital city of Victoria and Beau Vallon.
-Cable & Wireless has a nationwide 4G network open to its prepaid customers along with 4G+ service in Victoria.
-You can get a prepaid SIM card with SCR25 credit on it and 2.5GB of data for 30 days for SCR499 (US$36.69).
+Cable & Wireless has a 4G market but has not opened it up to prepaid customers yet.
+You can get a prepaid SIM card with SCR25 credit on it and 2.5GB of data for 30 days for SCR499 (£27.39).

 A service of India’s Bharti Airtel, Airtel is the market leader with 55% of the country’s customers.
 Its SIM cards are often given out free on international flights.
 If you don’t get one there, try the Tourist Office that sits just in front of the immigration desk at the airport.
 If that doesn’t work either, the starter card costs SCR50 and comes with a preloaded credit of SCR25.
 It’s hard to walk 100 feet without seeing an Airtel sign in most of the cities in Seychelles.
 Anywhere the logo appears, you can top up.
 The following data bundles can be added on top of your existing starter plan.
 Dial *121# to subscribe.

 Cable & Wireless Seychelles